Girton College, Cambridge: Sport teams

-Girton college has a variety of student-run sports teams and it provides its own sports pitches for cricket, football, hockey, lacrosse, netball and volleyball.
+Girton College has a variety of student-run sports teams and it provides its own sports pitches for cricket, football, hockey, netball and volleyball.
+The Girton College "Cloud Leopards" (founded in 2011) are the college lacrosse division one team, hosting meetings against Girton's sister college in Oxford.
 An extensive refurbishment of the pitches was completed in 2009.
 There are men's and women's teams for badminton, football, hockey, rowing (Girton College Boat Club) and rugby.
 Hockey has a mixed team as well.
 Cricket, cross country, lacrosse, netball, squash, swimming, table tennis, tennis, volleyball and waterpolo teams are open to both male and female participants.
 The college has outdoor tennis and indoor squash courts, and a gym.
 The indoor-heated swimming pool has been in use since 1900.
-A one-mile running path leads around the college grounds.
-College alumni are currently raising money in order to build a new sports pavilion.
+A one-mile running path leads around the college.
+A new sports pavilion, the John Marks Pavilion, was opened in 2013.

 In 1995 the men's football team won Cuppers for the first time and in 1997–98 they followed this up by winning their first League Championship. in 2003–04, Girton won the League Championship for a second time.